Next-Generation Grid Codes: Towards a New Paradigm for Dynamic Ancillary Services: Power System Model

-\fontdimen2\font=0.6ex \emph{Small-Signal Network Dynamics:} We consider an interconnected power system composed of three-phase generation units, including grid-forming voltage-source converters (VSCs) and synchronous generators (SGs), connected through a balanced resistive–inductive transmission network.
-The network is represented in Kron-reduced form with $n$ generator buses, as illustrated in \cref{fig:multi_conv_system}.
+\fontdimen2\font=0.6ex We study the stability and dynamic performance of an interconnected power system composed of three-phase generation units, including grid-forming voltage-source converters (VSCs) and synchronous generators (SGs).
+These units are interconnected through a dynamic transmission network modeled by resistive–inductive lines, as illustrated in \cref{fig:multi_conv_system}.
+The network is assumed to be balanced and is represented in its Kron-reduced form, consisting of $n \in \mathbb{N}$ generator nodes indexed by ${1,\dots,n}$.